Each-Way Betting Guide: How Many Places Are There in Horse Racing?

 How many horses place in a race?

 This depends chiefly on how many runners are in the race.
 See the table earlier in the article for a guide.
-On big races, bookmakers may offer more attractive terms.
+For big races, bookmakers may offer more attractive terms.
 Also be vigilant if you are betting on the track, as some rail bookies offer terms that are tighter than normal.

 How many horses are in a race to pay for 3rd place?